 Abstracts and travel and presentation award applications are all due on 15 February 2019 by 5:00 PM EST.

 Currently enrolled student applicants are asked to submit a signed e-letter from their advisor on university letterhead indicating the student is in good academic standing.

 Applicants who are students between degree-seeking programs with intent to re-enter a degree program in the future are asked to submit a signed e-letter from their previous supervisor, indicating that the applicant intends to re-enter a degree program in the future.

 Other information required in the application process include:

 - Current academic standing (e.g., pre-college, undergrad, MS, PhD, post-doc, between degrees)

 - Supervisor’s name and email Address

 - Location that the student is traveling from (state or province, and country)

 - Past travel and/or presentation award information from the AOS

-All applicants must also submit a regular scientific abstract.
+All applicants must submit a regular scientific abstract.
 Failure to comply with the application procedures may result in an applicant being ineligible for a travel and/or presentation award.